vchuravy/ParallelTestRunner.jl/README.md

 ### Filtering

-`runtests` takes a second argument that acts as a filter function
+`runtests` takes a keyword argument that acts as a filter function

 ```julia
 function testfilter(test)